tediumm/Toxic_Comm_BERT_Network/README.md

 ### Expected Results

-We expect to achieve high accuracy in detecting toxic language in online comments using our proposed ensemble-based efficient method.
-Our model will be useful for content moderators and online community managers, who can use it to automatically flag toxic comments for removal.
-In addition, our model will provide insights into the patterns of language used in toxic comments, which can be useful for understanding and addressing toxic behavior in online communication.
+High accuracy in detecting toxic language in online comments is expected while using proposed ensemble-based efficient method.
+Model will be useful for content moderators and online community managers, who can use it to automatically flag toxic comments for removal.
+In addition, model will provide insights into the patterns of language used in toxic comments, which can be useful for understanding and addressing toxic behavior in online communication.

 ## 5. Conclusion

-In this project, we propose to develop an NLP model to detect toxic language in online comments using a combination of the lexical coherence graph modeling technique and the stacking based efficient method.
-We will use the Jigsaw Unintended Bias in Toxicity Classification dataset to train and evaluate our model, and we expect to achieve high accuracy in detecting toxic language in online comments.
-Our model will be useful for content moderators and online community managers, who can use it to automatically flag toxic comments for removal.
-In addition, our model will provide insights into the patterns of language used in toxic comments, which can be useful for understanding and addressing toxic behavior in online communication.
+In this project, development of an NLP model is proposed to detect toxic language in online comments using a combination of the lexical coherence graph modeling technique and the stacking based efficient method.
+The Jigsaw Unintended Bias in Toxicity Classification dataset will be used to train and evaluate our model, and it is expected to achieve high accuracy in detecting toxic language in online comments.
+The model will be useful for content moderators and online community managers, who can use it to automatically flag toxic comments for removal.
+In addition, model will provide insights into the patterns of language used in toxic comments, which can be useful for understanding and addressing toxic behavior in online communication.

 ## 6. References